6.451.1 Policies, Authorities, Categories, and Approvals

 5. Granting of QSIs for NBU-Other and management officials are at management’s discretion following the QSI Policy Guidance and must adhere to all funding levels set forth by the Chief Financial Office (CFO).

-Review Process - NBU Performance Awards
+Review Process - NBU Performance Awards/Bonuses

-2. Each business unit is responsible for establishing the number of "Exceeds" or "Exceeds Fully Successful " employees eligible to receive awards based on objective criteria.
-For management official 12450 employees, the determination will be made based on reviewing the complexity of their commitments.
-NBU-Other 6850 employees will be based on a cut-off score.
+2. Each business unit is responsible for establishing the number of Exceeds or Exceeds Fully Successful for non-supervisory employees who are eligible to receive awards based on objective criteria.
+For management officials, the determination will be made based on reviewing the complexity of their commitments on Form 12450-B/D performance agreement.
+For NBU-Others, on Form 6850 performance plans, the determination will be based on a cut-off score.

-Quality Step Increases (QSI)
+Quality Steps Increases

-2. 5 CFR 531.501-508 outlines minimum QSI eligibility requirements, which have been incorporated into the IRM 6.451.1.10.1, IRS Eligibility Criteria below.
+2. 5 CFR 531, Subpart E, Quality Step Increases, outlines provisions for QSI eligibility requirements, which have been incorporated into the IRM 6.451.1.10.1, QSI Eligibility.

 3. The purpose of a QSI is to provide appropriate incentives and recognition for excellence in performance.
 As with other types of recognition, QSI nominations and selections will be based on merit factors, with review of employees' significant accomplishments during the rating period.
-QSIs can provide long-term salary increases, and organizations must consider budgetary impact when deciding on the number of QSIs to approve each fiscal year.
-Additionally, the maximum number of QSIs that an agency may approve may be subject to limitations established by the Office of Management and Budget (OMB) and OPM.
+QSIs can provide long-term salary increases, and organizations must consider budgetary impact when deciding on the number of QSIs to approve each FY.
+Additionally, the maximum number of QSIs that an agency may approve may be subject to limitations established by the Office of Management and Budget and OPM.

 4. When granting QSIs, business units must use the annualized cost of the QSIs to ensure they remain within their spending allocations.